mtryan83/ArtLife/README.md

 TODO
 ----

-- Add REPRODUCE and SCAN to list of default behaviors.
+- Add mutation to different behavior in DNA.java
 - Possibly modify terrain generation.
 - Probably should check other behaviors.